siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-why-broken-links-are-important-for-seo.md

 tags:
   - seo
 ---
 Search Engine Optimization (SEO) is an essential component of any digital marketing strategy.
 One often-overlooked factor in optimizing a website’s SEO is managing **broken links**.
 These are hyperlinks on your website that lead to non-existent pages or dead ends, often resulting in a 404 error.
-In this blog post, we’ll explore why broken links matter for SEO, how they impact user experience, and what steps you can take to identify and fix them.
+In this article, we’ll explore why broken links matter for SEO, how they impact user experience, and what steps you can take to identify and fix them.

 1. What Are Broken Links?